ValwareIRC/valware-unrealircd-mods/elmer/README.md

 My port of AngryWolf's module for Unreal3.2 of the same name

-replaces 'r' and 'l' with 'w':
+replaces 'r' and 'l' with 'w' on a victims output:

+Syntax: /ELMER Valware
+Syntax: /DELMER Valware

 `<Valware> I'm hunting rabbits, be very very quiet.`